 As far as jobs go, mine is marvellous.
 Becoming a chef was never a childhood dream – in another life I will be a ballet dancer – as it was far too sweaty, stressful, and you can’t paint your nails.
-But, contrary to my expectations, it is a role I’ve come to love.
+But, contrary to my expectations, it is a role I’ve worked in for the last two years (read about my brutal introduction to work as a chef here).
 The hospitality industry’s reputation precedes itself but some jobs within this sector are better than others and I am blessed to say mine is one of those.
 There are surprisingly few candid accounts of life beyond the restaurant dining room which delve into the oppressive heat of the kitchen.
 Oh dear reader, what mysteries I can unveil for you right now!
 Sadly, I cannot provide too many details as you’ll never eat out again (I jest… kind of).

 The love of brunch takes you the cafe to eat.
 It also took myself and my colleagues; that mutual obsession with food.
 True, I repeatedly poach eggs, fry bacon and provide food for the customers’ pleasures as part of my daily working day, (ah customers, how I love to hate you) but there are some sly perks.
 In this case, an early start means an early finish.
 While some restaurants are breaking between lunch and dinner service as part of their 15-hour shift, we stroll out at 5pm happy with the day and ready for our evenings.